Payment card interchange fee and merchant discount antitrust litigation: Legal fees

 In April 2013, the three law firms appointed to lead the plaintiffs in this case asked for $720 million in fees.
-If approved this would be one of the largest awards of legal fees in American history.
+If approved, this would have been one of the largest awards of legal fees in American history.
 They argued that such high fees were reasonable given the amount of the settlement and the risks and complexity of the case.
 This dollar amount represents about 4.5 times what would normally be billed at an hourly rate for the work performed.
-Approval of these fees partially depends upon approval of the settlement.
+Approval of these fees partially depended upon approval of the settlement.
 The law firms in question are Robins, Kaplan, Miller & Ciresi; Berger Montague; and Robbins Geller Rudman & Dowd LLP.
-Any fees awarded will be split among about 40 different law firms.
+Any fees awarded would be split among about 40 different law firms.
 The distribution of fees is normally decided by lead counsel.

 Independent expert

 In December 2013, U.S. District Court Judge John Gleeson approved a settlement in the case that amounted to $7.25 billion.
-The settlement lowers interchange fees for merchants and also protects credit card companies from being sued over the issue again in the future.
+The settlement lowers interchange fees for merchants, and also protects credit card companies from being sued over the issue again in the future.
 That settlement was reversed.
-Currently one for US$6.24 billion is scheduled to go before the district court on November 7, 2019.
+Another settlement for US$6.24 billion was scheduled to go before the district court on November 7, 2019.

-Judge Gleeson retained Alan Sykes as an independent expert in order to help the judge evaluate the proposed settlement.
-Gleeson said he appointed Sykes would "advise the court with respect to any economic issue that may arise in connection" with final approval of the settlement.
+Judge Gleeson retained Alan Sykes as an independent expert to help the judge evaluate the proposed settlement.
+Gleeson said that Sykes would "advise the court with respect to any economic issue that may arise in connection" with final approval of the settlement.
 Gleeson mentioned appointing an independent expert during the hearing on preliminary approval in November 2012.
 He informed the parties in March 2013 that he was considering Sykes, a professor at New York University's law school.
-According to a resume published by the court, Sykes previously taught at Stanford and the University of Chicago and has published several books and scholarly articles on economics and trade.
+According to a resume published by the court, Sykes previously taught at Stanford and the University of Chicago, and has published several books and scholarly articles on economics and trade.
 No party objected to the appointment of Sykes.
 While parties routinely make use of experts to support their positions, judges rarely exercise this option.

 Parties and counsel

-In addition to Visa and MasterCard most of the largest credit card-issuing American banks such as JPMorgan Chase, Bank of America, CitiBank, Wells Fargo, and Capital One are defendants in the case.
-Named class plaintiffs include the National Association of Convenience Stores, the National Grocers Association, the National Restaurant Association, the National Community Pharmacists Association, and 15 others.
+In addition to Visa and MasterCard, most of the largest credit card-issuing American banks, such as JPMorgan Chase, Bank of America, CitiBank, Wells Fargo, and Capital One, were defendants in the case.
+Named class plaintiffs included the National Association of Convenience Stores, the National Grocers Association, the National Restaurant Association, the National Community Pharmacists Association, and 15 others.

-Co-lead class counsel include Laddie Montague, Merrill Davidoff, and Michael Kane of Berger Montague; Craig Wildfang, Thomas Undlin, and Ryan Marth of Robins Kaplan Miller & Ciresi; Patrick Coughlin, Bonny Sweeney, David Mitchell, Alexandra Bernay, and Carmen Medici of Robbins Geller Rudman & Dowd.
+Co-lead class counsel included Laddie Montague, Merrill Davidoff, and Michael Kane of Berger Montague; Craig Wildfang, Thomas Undlin, and Ryan Marth of Robins Kaplan Miller & Ciresi; and Patrick Coughlin, Bonny Sweeney, David Mitchell, Alexandra Bernay, and Carmen Medici of Robbins Geller Rudman & Dowd.

-Counsel for Visa include Robert Vizas, Robert Mason, Mark Merley, and Matthew Eisenstein of Arnold & Porter.
-Counsel representing MasterCard include Keila Ravelo, Wesley Powell, and Matthew Freimuth of Willkie Farr & Gallagher; Kenneth Gallo, Joseph Simons, Andrew Finch, and Gary Carney of Paul Weiss Rifkind Wharton & Garrison.
+Counsel for Visa included Robert Vizas, Robert Mason, Mark Merley, and Matthew Eisenstein of Arnold & Porter.
+Counsel representing MasterCard included Keila Ravelo, Wesley Powell, and Matthew Freimuth of Willkie Farr & Gallagher; and Kenneth Gallo, Joseph Simons, Andrew Finch, and Gary Carney of Paul Weiss Rifkind Wharton & Garrison.